apache/qpid/qpid/java/management/client/README.txt

 2)HOW TO RUN Q-Man

 2.1)PREREQUISITES
-QMan is a standalone application that is packaged as qpid-management-client-incubating-M3.jar.
+QMan is a standalone application that is packaged as qpid-management-client-<version>.jar.
 To run QMan you need to add the following jars in your CLASSPATH:

 log4j-1.2.12.jar
 slf4j-api-1.4.0.jar